This Week's Finds in Mathematical Physics (51-100): August 28, 1995

 \begin{enumerate} \labelenumi{\arabic{enumi})} \tightlist \item Victor Guillemin and Shlomo Sternberg, \emph{Variations on a Theme by Kepler}, AMS, Providence, Rhode Island, 1990. \end{enumerate} You will see, among other things, that the real reason the inverse square force law problem is exactly solvable is that it has a hidden symmetry under \(\mathrm{SO}(4)\), not just \(\mathrm{SO}(3)\).

 But I digress!
 Recall how I said that ``obviously'' a regular polyhedron has to have 3 faces meeting at each vertex?
 What would happen if you relaxed the definition a little bit, and let there be just 2 faces meeting at a vertex?
-Well, then any regular polygon could qualify as a regular polyhedron, I guess.
-Then we would have an infinite series of regular polyhedron with only two faces, together with 5 exceptions, the Platonic solids.
+Well, then any regular polygon would give a regular polyhedron, I guess.
+Then we would have an infinite series of regular polyhedra with only two faces, together with 5 exceptions, the Platonic solids.
 That's actually typical of ADE-type classifications: often, when you are classifying really symmetrical things, you find some infinite series of ``obvious'' or ``classical'' cases, together with finitely many weird ``exceptional'' cases.

 Before I get further into ADE classifications, let me note that the \emph{problem} of why there are so many ADE classifications, and how they are all related, was explicitly raised by the famous mathematical physicist V. I. Arnol'd: